Bylaws

 JOURNAL OF BRONCHOLOGY and Interventional Pulmonology

 7.01.
 Journal of Bronchology.
-The Journal of Bronchology and Interventional Pulmonology (the “Journal”) shall be the official publication of the Association for scientific and medical articles which contain information regarding developments, investigations, research, and other information in the field of bronchology and interventional pulmonology.
+The Journal of Bronchology and Interventional Pulmonology (the "Journal") shall be the official publication of the Association for scientific and medical articles which contain information regarding developments, investigations, research, and other information in the field of bronchology and interventional pulmonology.
 The Association intends that the Journal shall become the recognized international publication for bronchology and interventional pulmonology.
-The Journal shall solicit contributions from the membership of the Association and similar medical specialty societies throughout the world.

 7.02.
 Contractual Authority.
 The Board of Directors shall have the final responsibility and complete authority for all decisions relating to the publication of the Journal including authority to enter into contracts with publishers and editors on behalf of the Association.